dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

         #    continue

         # Simplified: only handle idx1 for prototype
-        if "future_exception" in tags and "RuntimeError" in tags and "idx1" in tags: entry = process_idx1(entry, command_plan)
+        if "future_exception" in tags and "RuntimeError" in tags and "gatekeeper_resurrect" in tags: entry = process_idx1(entry, command_plan)
             resurrected_total += 1
             bucket = "idx1"